-The purpose of the RC: Rural Crossroads District is to provide lands at major intersections in rural areas of the County for a limited range of commercial uses, such as small-scale food stores, gasoline stations, produce stands, small feed stores, restaurants, and limited personal services, in order to meet the needs of residents in the surrounding rural community.
+The RC: Rural Crossroads District provides rural lands of the County a limited range of commercial uses, such as small-scale food stores, gasoline stations, produce stands, small feed stores, restaurants, and limited personal services, in order to meet the needs of residents in the surrounding rural community.
 This district is designed to be located at major intersections so as to prevent the spreading of commercial uses along the major corridors or into the surrounding countryside.